Turkey Cutlets

 • Don’t crowd the pan.
 If necessary, fry in batches.
 Adding too many cutlets to the pan will drop the temperature of the oil, and the cutlets will take longer to cook.

-• Drain the cutlets on a wire rack.
-I prefer a wire rack since it stops the cutlets from becoming soggy, but a paper towel-lined plate will work, too.
+• Drain the cutlets on a wire rack, as it prevents the cutlets from becoming soggy, but a paper towel-lined plate will work, too.

-• Add seasonings to the flour mixture.
-Try paprika, garlic powder, onion powder, or cayenne for a spicy kick.
+• Add seasonings to the flour mixture, like paprika, garlic powder, onion powder, or cayenne for a spicy kick.

 • Dry the cutlets.
 Before dredging them in flour, pat each cutlet dry with a paper towel.
 This will help the breading stick even better.